How to create a waterfall chart in Excel with just a few clicks

 3. We must ensure every bar is correctly defined using the Invert and Result features.
 Both can be accessed by right-clicking on the category label.
 Bridge charts are also often used for comparing different data scenarios, like the previous year (PY), plan (PL), budget (BUD), forecast (FC), etc. In this case, different scenario notations can be applied by right-clicking on the Result feature.

-Comparison: Why is doing waterfall charts better with Zebra BI?
+Comparison: Why should you do your waterfall charts with Zebra BI?

 • Easy to use (on-visual interactions) in just 3 steps instead of 10 with additional benefits.